 April 2010: Chi Phi, then considered Lehigh’s top social fraternity, dismisses all active members in exchange for getting to keep their house and active charter.
-This came as a result of a freshman pledge writing an essay about his experience getting hazed for the prompt “What’s the hardest thing you’ve ever done?”
+Though never officially documented, it is widely accepted that this came as a result of a freshman pledge writing an essay about his experience getting hazed for the prompt “What’s the hardest thing you’ve ever done?”

-Rumor has it that the English teacher was on the anti-hazing counsel at Lehigh and immediately reported the paper resulting in an investigation.
+Rumor has it that his English teacher was on the anti-hazing counsel at Lehigh and immediately reported the paper, resulting in an investigation.

 According to the evaluation report, violations included hosting unregistered social events and fighting with another fraternity.
 Members also cut down a tree on university property, brought it into their home and tried to burn it in the fireplace, the report states.

 August 2011: Lehigh named 7th best Fraternity/Sorority Scene by The Princeton Review (via TFM).

 March 2012: Men’s Basketball team beats Duke in March Madness.
 A riot erupts on campus and a tree is burned down.
 Lehigh gains additional attention for a fan with a funny sign.

 Fall 2012: Lehigh announces “Lehigh After Dark” program which is meant to provide alternative nightlife activities for those who do not wish to participate in “high-risk drinking behaviors.”
 This program includes weekly trivia and 1-3 monthly events such as (what I could uncover at the time of writing) “Spa Night,” “Open Mic Night,” and “Sex in the Dark.”